HolotypeRobotics/ControlLink/README.md

 # ControlLink
-A cross platform app for controlling managing holo-xtech.
+A cross platform app for controlling managing holo-tech.